asparagustuss/Gmail_Auto_Delete/README.md

 **How to Deploy:**
 - Copy and paste the code into the an new .gs file on https://script.google.com/.
-- Install the Gmail API servce.
-Insure the Identifier is 'Gmail'.
 - Set your options with the scripts constants (explained below)
 - Start the 'startup' function.
 - Done!